How to automate your tests

 Double clicks on a specified object

-Executes a double click on the given object.
+Executes a double click on the given Location strategy.

 Note that using the Click action twice is different behavior that the Double click.